 5 Questions to Ask Before Applying as a Brand Ambassador

 Horses are expensive!
 Right?
-And I’m already taking a bunch of pics with my horse.
+You’re already taking a bunch of pics with your horse.
 Taking pics with an equestrian brand’s products and getting some free or deeply discounted gear or clothes sounds like an easy win.
 Becoming a brand ambassador can be a great scenario for both you and the brand, but before you apply you need to inform yourself about this type of relationship.
 We’ve put together 5 questions you should ask yourself before applying as a brand ambassador.
-This is part 1 of our 3 part series on Equestrian Brand Ambassadors.
-Stay tuned…

 1. What type of brand representative do you want to be?

 Before you start looking into specific brands to represent, you need to consider which type of brand representative role fits and suits your lifestyle and riding.

 - Sponsored Rider: This is typically a professional rider competing at high level events.
 The brand could be sponsoring them in products or a combination of products and monetary contributions.
 The rider and the brand typically have a formal legal contract specifying the details of their relationship.
 This is similar to a sponsored professional athlete you see in many other sports.